 A lack of executive understanding

-Digital transformation requires a top-down approach – leadership that has created a framework for success.
+Digital transformation requires a top-down approach, driven by leadership that has created a framework for success.
 This needs commitment, and an understanding of how technology can improve the business.
 Whether this is data, artificial intelligence or automation, businesses must seek out training or new technical blood to fill the knowledge gap.

 Data without context